The Top 5 Employment Trends for Franchisors to Watch

 Like many business organizations, employees at franchise companies would like to see better measures of individual performance, clearer communication from leadership, and more individual recognition for a job well done.

-While these areas scored higher compared to many industries, they were among the five lowest-rated areas of the Franchising@WORK survey.
+While these areas scored higher compared to many industries, they were among the five lowest-rated areas of the Franchising at Work survey.
 The good news for franchise companies is that managers and leadership can easily influence these areas without a significant investment of time or resources.

 Wetzel’s Pretzels has a number of programs in place to leverage these opportunities.
 Jon Fischer, Chief Development Officer for Wetzel’s Pretzels explains, “Individual growth plans are created annually for every corporate employee, outlining two areas of personal development.
 Once those areas are identified, we share our plans amongst the team to find ways we can support one another’s growth.”
 Wetzel’s also creates opportunities to recognize employees with monthly spotlight awards that include a cash bonus, as well as monthly wellness benefits that are used to strengthen the team’s mental and physical health.
 Through these efforts, Wetzel’s fosters a welcoming culture that celebrates wins as a team.